 There’s nothing worse than cranking up the thermostat on a cold day and realizing your heater isn’t working!
 As the Idaho winter creeps closer, it’s important to make sure that your home’s heating system is ready to work through the cold weather!
-A poorly maintained furnace can be a serious fire hazard, so it’s worth taking the time to make sure it’s running properly.
+A poorly maintained furnace can be a serious fire hazard… so it’s well worth taking the time to make sure it’s running properly.

-Check the Air Filters
+Check and Replace Your Furnace Air Filters

 This is a simple task, but it’s also the most important!
 An overloaded air filter can be a serious fire hazard.
 Beyond that, running your heater with a dirty furnace lowers the efficiency of your system.
 Lower efficiency = higher heating bills!
 Save your HVAC system from undue strain by checking your filter.
-If it needs replaced, you should easily be able to find the part number listed on the side of the filter.
+If it needs to be replaced, you should easily be able to find the part number listed on the side of the filter.
 Then, just order and install a replacement!
 It only takes a few minutes, and it will give you peace of mind that your furnace is running safely and efficiently.

 Test Your Thermostat

 This step is also easy!
-You’ll need a kitchen thermometer (medical thermometers often won’t read lower than the 90 degree range).
+You’ll need a kitchen thermometer (medical thermometers often won’t read lower than the 90-degree range).
 Just locate your home’s thermostat and set the temperature, then either tape the thermometer to the wall or set it down somewhere near the thermostat.
 After 15-20 minutes, check the temperature on the thermometer.
 If it matches or almost matches the temperature on your thermostat, then your thermostat is accurate!
-However, if the temperature is off by several degrees, your thermostat may need calibrated.
-It could also be a sign that your system needs serviced.
+However, if the temperature is off by several degrees, your thermostat may need to be calibrated.
+It could also be a sign that your system needs to be serviced.
 Anything from damaged ductwork to dirty filters can have a negative impact on your system.
 Learn more about what to do if your thermostat is inaccurate.

 Keep the Area Around Your Furnace Clear

 Elite Restoration offers 24/7 emergency restoration services for everything from fires to floods.
-Give us a call any time at 208-423-3588 or contact us online.
+Give us a call any time at 208-734-2135 or contact us online.
 We’re here to help get your home back into shape!